GLOBAL MARKETS-Euro dips, bonds rise on euro zone worries

 "A lot of the gold trade by hedge funds was specifically tied to a new round of Fed stimulus," said Jeffrey Sica, chief investment officer of SICA Wealth Management with more than $1 billion in assets.

-In the oil market, Brent May crude rose $1.09, or 0.89 percent, to settle at $123.43 a barrel, while U.S. May crude rose $1.84, or 1.81 percent, to settle at $103.31.
-(Reporting by Caroline Valetkevitch, additional reporting by Emelia Sithole-Matarise in London and Julie Haviv and Frank Tang in New York; Editing by Bernadette Baum, Chizu Nomiyama and Andrew Hay)
+In the other market, U.S. crude was up $1.62 at $103.09 per barrel, while Brent crude was up $1.13 at $123.47.
+(Reporting by Caroline Valetkevitch, additional reporting by Emelia Sithole-Matarise and Michelle Martin in London and Nick Olivari, Frank Tang and Karen Brettell in New York; Editing by Bernadette Baum and Chizu Nomiyama)

 HOUSTON, Feb 11 A worker missing since a Thursday night explosion at a Phillips 66 natural gas liquids pipeline station in Louisiana is believed dead, the company said on Saturday.